Search

 • Support for efficient and alternative travel choices (e.g. walking, cycling, carpooling).

 Tauranga has high dependency on single occupant cars, which contribute to congestion.
 Even a small shift to other modes of transport, such as carpooling, catching the bus, cycling, and walking will help to reduce the congestion on our roads.
 There is currently no funding for additional longer-term improvements, such as park and ride facilities or a more connected cycle network, but we can look at other improvements to try reducing congestion during this period of construction.
-These improvements may include:

 High-occupancy vehicle (HOV) lanes

 High-occupancy vehicle lanes are for vehicles where two (T2), three (T3) or more people travelling in a vehicle can exclusively use the lane.
-This would include buses and those people carpooling, if the minimum number of occupants are in the vehicle.
+This includes buses and people carpooling, if the minimum number of occupants are in the vehicle.
 Due to less single occupant cars being on the road, HOV lanes assist in reducing congestion and dedicated lanes improve travel times.
 The use of these lanes would be enforced by CCTV monitoring.

 Stopping traffic turning across oncoming traffic